wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

         <rule id="5716" level="7" overwrite="yes">

-6. You could customize anything about the rule as long as you keep the rule id the same and include the *overwrite* tag.
-If you change the rule id then the original rule will not be overwritten and it may interfere with your customized version.
-If you leave the rule id the same but forget to add the overwrite tag, then the Wazuh manager will fail the next time it is restarted and throw an error about a duplicate rule id.
+6. You could customize anything about the rule as long as you keep the rule ID the same and include the *overwrite* tag.
+If you change the rule ID then the original rule will not be overwritten and it may interfere with your customized version.
+If you leave the rule ID the same but forget to add the overwrite tag, then the Wazuh manager will fail the next time it is restarted and throw an error about a duplicate rule ID.

+7. It is also necessary to know that the `if_sid`, `if_group`, `if_level`, `if_matched_sid`, and `if_matched_group`
+   labels are not taken into account when overwriting a rule to maintain consistency between loaded rules.
+If any of these are encountered, the original value prevails.

-7. Save your changes to ``local_rules.xml``.
+8. Save your changes to ``local_rules.xml``.

-8. Run ``wazuh-logtest`` to test your customized rule and paste in this event that should trigger it:
+9. Run ``wazuh-logtest`` to test your customized rule and paste in this event that should trigger it:

     .. code-block:: none
         :class: output

         Oct 23 17:27:17 agent sshd[8221]: Failed password for root from ::1 port 60164 ssh2

-9. Observe your customized alert level near the end of the output:
+10. Observe your customized alert level near the end of the output:

     .. code-block:: none
         :class: output